brotkrueml/typo3-feed-generator/Documentation/Introduction/Index.rst

 easy way.
 The target group are developers as the contents of the feeds must be provided programmatically according to the model.

-A PSR-15 middleware is used to determine the URL for a feed.
+A PSR-15 middleware is used to determine the URL and call the according feed implementation class.
 The feed URL, the format and the optional site(s) are configured in the implementation class which provides the data via attributes.
 Have a look into the :ref:`developer` chapter for examples how this is done.

 For assembling the feeds the library `alexdebril/feed-io`_ does the hard work.